MCAP vs ROS 1 Bag Index Performance

 – not ideal, but better than the default behavior of the Bag constructor.

-If you have any questions about MCAP, or need support adopting it for your robotics development workflows, feel free to join our community Slack or contact us directly for help.
+If you have any questions about MCAP, or need support adopting it for your robotics development workflows, feel free to join our Discord community or contact us directly for help.